Disciple (band): Tooth & Nail Records (2018-present)

 On December 14, 2018, it was announced that Disciple had signed to Tooth & Nail Records for the release of their 2019 album, Love Letter Kill Shot, following the release of four singles (listed in no particular order), "Cuff The Criminal", "Reanimate", "Play to Win", and "Panic Room", the latter featuring Andrew Schwab, vocalist for American rock band Project 86.
 The album was released on September 13, 2019.
 On September 18, 2020, the band released a deluxe edition of the album, featuring three new tracks that originally didn't make the album: "Darkness Dies", "Enemy", and "Kingdom Come".

 On July 7, 2021, it was announced that Andrew Stanton would return to the band as a full-time touring and studio musician.
 The band also began a worship side project titled Honor & Glory, releasing two singles in 2021 for the side project's debut self-titled album, "Battle Belongs" and "God of My Story".
 The side project issued their album on March 18, 2022.

 On July 22, 2022, the band's vocalist Kevin Young collaborated with Trampolines and Legin to release the track "Amen To That".
 Later, on December 2, 2022, Kutless released a new single, "End of the World", as a collaboration with Disciple.

-On January 13, 2023, the band released their first single in three years, "The Executioner", with an accompanying music video, to announce their upcoming album Skeleton Psalms to be released on April 28, 2023.
-Later, on February 1, the band released a second single that had previously been debuted at live performances and was part of their tracklist at Winter Jam 2023, "Promise to Live".
+On January 13, 2023, the band released their first single in three years, "The Executioner", with an accompanying music video, to announce their new album, Skeleton Psalms.
+Later, on February 1, the band released a second single that had previously been debuted at live performances and was part of their setlist at Winter Jam 2023, "Promise to Live".
+The group released the album's final single, "Bad Words", on March 30, 2023.
+Skeleton Psalms was released a month later on April 28, 2023.